pmqs/zipdetails/t/files/0003-winzip/readme.md

 New feature in WinZip 25 that detects duplicate file and stores a reference entry.
 See https://www.winzip.com/en/support/compression-methods/.

-Create three files rae have same content: f1, f2, f3.
+Create three files that have same content: f1, f2, f3.

     wzzip -a -e0 winzip-duplicate.zip f1 f2 f3